CristylePGarrard/FoodsOfTheWorld_Journal/README.md

 # catFood
-A site for my partner and I to record our food experiences and try as many foods from around the world as we can.
+A site for my partner and I to record our food experiences and work towards our goal of trying foods from all over the world 😃😋
 ---
 ## Run locally